Simulation of a Heterogeneous Quantum Network: SeQUeNCe Extension and Customization

 \subsection{Entanglement Management Module}

-For entanglement generation, we customize SeQUeNCe's built-in class \texttt{EntanglementGenerationA} by overriding the following methods: \begin{itemize} \item \texttt{update\_memory()}: checks if there is exactly one click in each time bin and signals entanglement succeeded if so, and failed otherwise.
-If the source of both clicks are signal photons, both memory's \texttt{qstate\_key}'s are pushed to point to a $\psi^{+}/\psi^{-}$ state vector depending on the BSM click pattern.
-If one or more clicks are from noise photons, we have false positive entanglement, and the qubit states aren't entangled. \item \texttt{emit\_event()}: calls \texttt{initialize\_cool\_prep()} and \texttt{excite()} on the relevant memory object to ensure possible photon emission at the start of the early time bin. \item \texttt{received\_message()}: generates agreement over emit time, bin separation, and bin width of two heterogeneous end nodes with different generation cycles. \end{itemize}
+For entanglement generation, we customize SeQUeNCe's built-in class \texttt{EntanglementGenerationA} by overriding the following methods: \begin{itemize} \item \texttt{update\_memory()}: checks if there is exactly one click in each time-bin and signals entanglement succeeded if so, and failed otherwise.
+If the source of both clicks are signal photons, both memory's \texttt{qstate\_key}'s are pushed to point to $\psi^{+}$.
+If one or more clicks are from noise photons, we have false positive entanglement, and the qubit states are not entangled. \item \texttt{emit\_event()}: calls \texttt{initialize\_cool\_prep()} and \texttt{excite()} on the relevant memory object to ensure possible photon emission at the start of the early time-bin. \item \texttt{received\_message()}: generates agreement over emit time, bin separation, and bin width of two heterogeneous end nodes with different generation cycles. \end{itemize}

-To generate entanglement between remote nodes, entanglement swapping is necessary.
-Therefore we reused SeQUeNCe's built-in class \texttt{EntanglementSwappingA} and \texttt{EntanglementSwappingB} with minimal changes.
+To generate entanglement between remote nodes, entanglement swapping is necessary, thus we reused SeQUeNCe's built-in class \texttt{EntanglementSwappingA} and \texttt{EntanglementSwappingB} with minimal changes.